-Those wishing to create a local exception to a general law creating a prohibition on a particular subject as provided in article III, section 11(a) (21), of the Florida Constitution should note this difference of opinion exists and are advised that amendment or repeal for a local area through the vehicle of a local bill involves some risk, particularly if the bill is controversial.
+Those wishing to create a local exception to a general law creating a prohibition on a particular subject as provided in article III, section 11(a) (21), Florida Constitution should note this difference of opinion exists and are advised that amendment or repeal for a local area through the vehicle of a local bill involves some risk, particularly if the bill is controversial.

-&lt;sup>123 See School Board of Escambia County v.
+&lt;sup>122 More recently, the House Bill Drafting Service has not expressed a position on the interpretation of article III, section 11(a)(21), Florida Constitution.
+See, House Bill Drafting, Guidelines for Drafting Legislation (2014).
+See School Board of Escambia County v.
 State, 353 So.
 2d 834, 839 (Fla.
 1977).